ErikMcClure/buntils/README.md

 * Integral rational data structure for precise fractions.
 * String table for localization, plus memory dumping and various construction methods.
 * High performance profiler with multiple output options
-* Multi-consumer multi-producer lockless fixed-size allocator
 * Generalized KD-tree implementation for querying how many rectangles are inside a given rectangle
 * Implementation of Robert Bridson's Fast Poisson Disk Sampling algorithm
 * An in-place compressed Trie data structure implementation
 * Arbitrary scheduler class for delaying actions
-* Thread pool implementation
+* Thread pool implementation and job queue
 * Implementation of a graph representation that implements the push-relabel algorithm, along with reductions from circulation and lower-bound circulation graph problems.
 * Implements efficient breadth-first traversal of a tree or graph
 * Includes an ID hash system that can be rebased at any time, including a reversal extension.